 Things to Do in Wichita Falls

 With all there is to see and do in Wichita Falls, it may be tempting to make a visit here an annual tradition.
-The arts scene is spectacular, and there are numerous parks, golf courses, nature centers, and picturesque vistas for outdoorsy types.
+The arts scene is spectacular, and there are numerous parks, nature centers, and picturesque vistas for outdoorsy types.
 If you’re looking for a place to take the kids that will be exciting enough to make them put down their cellphones, you’ve found it.
 The following are just a few of the best things to do in Wichita Falls.

 Backdoor Theatre and the Wichita Theatre Performing Arts Center keep the city supplied with a range of musicals, plays, and children’s shows year-round.
 Meanwhile, the Wichita Falls Ballet Theatre also produces several shows each year that star its expertly trained young dancers, including the annual favorite, The Nutcracker.
 For some music, it’s hard to beat the classics performed by the Wichita Falls Symphony Orchestra, which conducts five shows each year featuring well-known guest musicians and conductors.You could build an entire trip around nothing else but taking in the amazing Wichita Falls arts scene.
 The storied

 What Wichita Falls has in the performing arts, it more than matches with its art galleries and museums.
 Admire more than 3,000 works of art originating from North Texas and Southern Oklahoma